Bamboo is my all-time favorite for wood floors because of its eco-friendly properties.

 Solid planks are typically entirely made from bamboo, whereas engineered ones are made from thin bamboo veneers that are often attached to a plywood or fiberboard core.

-The thing you need to keep in mind is – engineered bamboo floors should only be refinished if the veneer is thick enough (more than 2mm) to resist the sanding and refinishing and process.
+The thing you need to keep in mind is – that engineered bamboo floors should only be sanded refinished if the veneer is thick enough (more than 2mm) to resist the sanding and refinishing process.

-And if possible, how many times can they be safely refinished without getting the damages.
+And if possible, how many times can they be safely refinished without getting the damage.